perseusrealdeal/GeoLocationKit/README.md

     }
 ```

-`Step 3:` Ask for value, authorization and current location
+`Step 3:` Ask for value, authorization and then current location

 ```swift
 @IBAction func buttonLocationPermissionTapped(_ sender: NSButton) {